Asymmetric GARCH modelling without moment conditions: Simulation Studies

 \subsection{Performance of the MLE}

-To assess the finite-sample performance of the MLE of $\theta_0$ in the sAGARCH model (\ref{sgarch}) in the stationary and explosive cases, we choose the number of observations $n=200, 500$, $1000$, each with 1000 replications, with three different values of $\alpha_0$ being 1.5, 1.0, and 0.5.
+To assess the finite-sample performance of the MLE of $\theta_0$ in the sAGARCH model (\ref{sgarch}), we choose $n=200, 500, 1000, 2000$ with 1000 replications.
+First, we consider three stationary cases corresponding to $\alpha_0=1.5, 1.0$, and $0.5$.
+To streamline the presentation, Table \ref{table1} reports only the case $\alpha_0=1.5$, which is close to the empirical tail index in Section \ref{example}.
+The complete results for all three values of $\alpha_0$ are provided in the Appendix \ref{appA1}.